KJulle/youbot_manuals/Youbot_intial_setup.md

 # Setting up KUKA Youbot

-This tutorial contains instructions on how to set up the KUKA Youbot onboard computer.
+** NB!
+This tutorial is for setting up the youBot's onboard computer from scratch.
+For a tutorial on how to use the robot go [here](https://github.com/ut-ims-robotics/youbot/tree/kinetic) instead. **

 ## Installing the operating system and ROS